decenomy/FLS/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the SSS Core software.
+This document provides guidelines for internationalization of the Flits-Core software.

 How to translate?
 ------------------